Flagship Title · 1996 – 2000

 Metal Slug (1996) - the SV-001 tank that gave the series its name.
 Every suspension bounce is individually drawn.

-The defining characteristic of the Metal Slug series is its animation frame density.
-To understand what made this unusual, consider that a typical SNES or Mega Drive action game might allocate 4–8 frames per animation state for a character.
-The most lavishly animated games of the 16-bit era - Aladdin (Virgin, Mega Drive), Donkey Kong Country - were celebrated for hitting 20–30 frames in some sequences.
+The defining technical characteristic of the Metal Slug series is its animation frame density.
+A typical SNES or Mega Drive action game allocated 4-8 frames per animation state for its lead character.
+The most lavishly animated 16-bit games - Aladdin (Virgin, Mega Drive), Donkey Kong Country - were praised for hitting 20-30 frames in particular sequences.

-Metal Slug’s Marco Rossi walking animation uses approximately 12 frames - straightforward by the series’ own standards.
-But the enemy soldiers react to being shot with 15+ frame panic/death sequences; the Metal Slug tank enters and exits with multi-stage deformation animations; environment elements (palm trees, barrels, foliage) have their own idle and destruction cycles.
-The game’s total sprite frame count across all characters and objects runs into the thousands.
+Metal Slug's Marco Rossi walking cycle uses approximately 12 frames.
+That is unremarkable by the series' own standards.
+Enemy soldiers react to being shot with 15+ frame panic and death sequences.
+The Metal Slug tank enters with a multi-stage deployment animation; exits with an equally detailed destruction sequence.
+Environment objects - palm trees, oil drums, even background foliage - have their own idle and destruction cycles.
+The game's total sprite frame count across all characters and objects runs into the thousands.

 Metal Slug 2 (1998) - arcade screenshot showing alien enemies and character in combat

-Metal Slug 2 (1998) - introduced alien enemies, each with complex idle and attack animations.
+Metal Slug 2 (1998) - introduced alien enemies, each with complex idle and attack animations that contributed to the game's notorious slowdown.

-Metal Slug 3 (2000) - arcade screenshot showing the dense sprite work and boss sequences the series is known for
+Metal Slug 3 (2000) - arcade screenshot showing the dense sprite work the series is known for

-Metal Slug 3 (2000) - widely cited as the most densely animated 2D game ever made, with an estimated 12,000+ unique sprite frames.
+Metal Slug 3 (2000) - the final first-party SNK Neo Geo release before the 2001 bankruptcy, and widely cited as the most densely animated 2D game ever made.

 See the Animation